hyperledger/aries-vcx/README.md

     - We bump minor version on releases containing new features, significant refactors or breaking changes.
     - We bump patch version if release only contains fixes or smaller refactoring.
   - See [releases](https://github.com/hyperledger/aries-vcx/releases) page.
+  - Crates are known to be stable with atleast Rust version 1.79